Paul Brandon Barringer: Early life and education

 Barringer was the son of Confederate General Rufus Clay Barringer and Eugenia (née Morrison) Barringer.
 He was named after his paternal grandfather, General Paul Barringer (1776-1835), a veteran of the War of 1812.
 His father was an attorney who became an officer in the Confederate Army during the Civil War.
+On the maternal side, Barringer was descended from Joseph Graham, one of the Revolutionary heroes of North Carolina.
 His maternal grandfather, Robert Hall Morrison, was a Presbyterian preacher and the first president of Davidson College.

-Barringer was a nephew of Confederate Generals Stonewall Jackson and Daniel Harvey Hill.
+Barringer was a nephew of Confederate Generals Stonewall Jackson and Daniel Harvey Hill who married his mother's sisters.
 He spent some of his childhood in Concord, North Carolina, near where his father had grown up.
-As an eight-year-old in 1865, the young Barringer beat Confederate States of America President Jefferson Davis in a game of chess in 1865.
+As an eight-year-old, the young Barringer beat Confederate States of America President Jefferson Davis in a game of chess in 1865.
 Davis had stopped with his family after fleeing Richmond, Virginia following the surrender of Robert E. Lee.

 Barringer attended the Bingham School near Asheville, North Carolina, and the Kenmore University School in Amherst Courthouse, Virginia.
 He received his M.D. degree from the University of Virginia in 1877 and an M.D. from the University of the City of New York in 1878.
 Barringer later received an LL.D. from Davidson College in 1900 and an LL.
 D. from the University of South Carolina in 1904.